-- the event of termination (death, permanent disability, involuntary termination without cause, or voluntary termination), or a change of control of the Company, occurred on September 30, 2016, the last day of our fiscal year; - the market value of our common stock on that date was \$49.96 (the actual closing price on September 30, 2016); and - each of the officers were terminated on that date.
+- the event of termination (death, permanent disability, involuntary termination without cause, or voluntary termination), or a change of control of the Company, occurred on September 30, 2017, the last day of our fiscal year; - the market value of our common stock on that date was \$46.05 (the actual closing price on September 29, 2017, the last trading day of the fiscal year); and - each of the officers were terminated on that date.

 The information does not reflect benefits that are provided under our plans or arrangements that do not discriminate in favor of executive officers and are available generally to all salaried employees-such as amounts accrued under our 401(k) plan, accumulated and vested benefits under our retirement plans (including our pension restoration plan and executive savings investment plan), health, welfare and disability benefits, and accrued vacation pay.
+See "Pension Benefits Table."